Welcome ! You can reach me on 07900 137 928 or robertaewillis@gmail.com

-I operate from a workshop just a couple of miles from the centre of Newent.
+My workshop is just a couple of miles from Newent.

 Robert Willis MBE: Newent Bicycle Maintenance